Feasao/sql-data-engineering-pipeline/README.md

-# SQL-Native ELT Pipeline & Dimensional Data Warehouse for Job Market Analytics
+# SQL-Native ELT Pipeline & Dimensional Data Warehouse

 A robust SQL-based data pipeline designed to analyze global tech job market trends, remote work opportunities and in-demand skills.
 Designed to showcase efficient backend data workflows, this project uses DuckDB to ingest raw job posting data from cloud storage and transforms it into a highly optimized star schema to power advanced data analysis.